 Today, I’m talking about the four reasons why investing in real estate can really suck at times.
 This is an article for all of you beginning real estate investors out there.
 Maybe you don’t quite know what’s in store for you yet.

 Real estate consists of a cycle.
-Now, I’m not going to be talking about market cycles here; I’m going to be talking about a different type of cycle that I have personally witnessed over the last five years of my real estate endeavors.
+Now, I’m not going to be talking about market cycles here; I’m going to be talking about a different type of cycle that I have personally witnessed over the last several years of my real estate endeavors.
 So, let me tell you the four reasons why real estate investing can really suck.

 4 Tough Situations That Can Make Real Estate Investing Painfully Hard

 1. When You Have Money But No Deals

 The first reason is, you have the money but you do not have the deals.
 This happens quite often, especially for beginners.
 You work hard for three or four years, you save your cash, and you’ve got a ton of cash in your account.
 Or you’ve borrowed money from your family and friends to start your journey as a real estate investor, but you just can’t find the deals.

 Related: The 6 Most Common Mistakes New Investors Make (Including Thinking It’s Easy!)

 2. When You Have Deals But No Money